 Varietal composition: 50% Chardonnay, 50% Pinot Noir.
 Single vineyard (White Rock).

 Tasting notes: Delicate pale blush.
-Complex nose of fresh red fruits (raspberrys, strawberrys, cherries), hints of blackcurrant/ rhubarb, crunchy red apple with citrus top notes from Chardonnay.
+Complex nose of fresh red fruits (raspberrys, cranberries, strawberrys, pomegranate), hints of blackcurrant/ rhubarb, crunchy red apple with white peach top notes from Chardonnay.
 Savoury undertones and acid line compliment a creamy, textural mouthfeel to give a refined balanced palate and lingering finish.